la2050/challenge/_2021/learn/the-actors-gang.md

   education programming in this population improves attendance, graduation rates, pro-social behavior and social emotional learning is vital to acquire additional resources.
-Approximately how many people will be directly impacted by this proposal?: '75' Approximately how many people will be indirectly impacted by this proposal?: '2430' Please describe the broader impact of your proposal.: "In LAUSD there are 41 continuation high schools with an enrollment of 2,430 students.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '75' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2430' Describe how Los Angeles County will be different if your work is successful.: "In LAUSD there are 41 continuation high schools with an enrollment of 2,430 students.
 TAG-ED currently has the resources to offer programming in two of those schools.
 Having PROOF of the positive impact of programming will theoretically change the way resources and programs are delivered to this population impacting the students, their families and the community.\n\n“Overall school culture has improved; students who do not relate positively or have had positive relationships in school have been able to cultivate an improved school experience while participating in the workshops.” \n-\tWanda Helton Robinson, Principal, Whitney Young Continuation High School\n"
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
-  TAG has a long-standing relationship with administrators and teachers at Boyle Heights Continuation High School.
+'Describe the role of collaborating organizations on this project.': >- TAG has a long-standing relationship with administrators and teachers at Boyle Heights Continuation High School.
 In addition, TAG has already had conversations with LAUSD Arts Education Branch and WestEd.
 Both are on board